 Raspberry Pi Starter Kit (Model B): $70

 The Raspberry Pi might start out at $35 but it still requires accessories i.e. power supply, pre-loaded SD card and an HDMI or video/audio cables.
 Otherwise, a video game console is always packed with all the necessary cables and a controller to plug & play.
-Depending your situation, the original Xbox costs to soft-mod, we have payment options for the Original Xbox Softmod Kit.
+An Original Xbox softmod costs varies upon what the user has available.

 Original Xbox: Emulation, Play #OGXbox games, homebrew Xbox games, online gaming via Xlink Kai 2003-present

 Both systems are capable of emulation for playing retro games i.e. Super Nintendo, Sega Genesis, Atari, M.A.M.E. etc.